cocogitto/cocogitto/README.md

 ## Contributing

-Found a bug, have a suggestion for a new feature ?
-Please read the contribution guideline and [submit an issue](https://github.com/cocogitto/cocogitto/issues/new/choose).
+Found a bug, have a suggestion for a new feature?
+Please read the [contribution guideline](CONTRIBUTING.md) and [submit an issue](https://github.com/cocogitto/cocogitto/issues/new/choose).

 ## Licence